CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > The project maintainer(s) may forward this issue to the security
 > contacts for other projects where we believe it is relevant.
 This
-> may include embedded libraries or prerequisite modules or system
+> may include embedded libraries, system libraries, prerequisite
-> libraries, or downstream software that uses this software.
+> modules or downstream software that uses this software.
 >
 > They may also forward this issue to CPANSec if they have not
 > already been copied on this.